Mike Poulton

 Mike Poulton is an English writer, translator and adapter of classic plays for contemporary audiences.
-He has been Tony nominated for his play 'Fortune's Fool' along with his adaptations of 'Wolf Hall' and 'Bring Up the Bodies'.
+He received a Tony nomination for his play 'Fortune's Fool' along with his adaptations of 'Wolf Hall' and 'Bring Up the Bodies'.

 Poulton began his career in 1995 with Anton Chekhov's Uncle Vanya and Ivan Turgenev's Fortune's Fool, which were staged at the Chichester Festival Theatre, the former with Derek Jacobi, the latter with Alan Bates.
 Bates reprised his role for a 2002 Broadway production that earned Poulton a Tony Award nomination for Best Play.